 Statistics and Incidences

-The incidence of enterobiasis are highest in school-age children and next highest in preschoolers.
+The incidence of enterobiasis is highest in school-age children and next highest in preschoolers.

 - Prevalence is approximately 5-15% in the general population; however, this rate has declined in recent years; prevalence rates are probably higher in institutionalized individuals; humans are the only known host.